srob650/Plex-to-TVMaze-Watch-Sync/README.md

 This script is to be used in conjunction with [PlexPy](https://github.com/JonnyWong16/plexpy), please see their page for setup instructions.

+A Premium account from [www.tvmaze.com](http://www.tvmaze.com) is also required.

 Please note that PlexPy currently only supports custom notifications when actually watching a TV show, so **this script will not run when manually marking a show as watched with Plex.**

 **Requires:** `pytvmaze`, `fuzzywuzzy`